lemire/StronglyUniversalStringHashing/README.md

 Benchmark showing the we can randomly hash strings very quickly with good strong universality

+This code assumes that you understand random hashing and what it entails.

  Reference: Owen Kaser and Daniel Lemire, Strongly universal string hashing is fast, Computer Journal (to appear) http://arxiv.org/abs/1202.4961